microsoft/TemplateStudio/templates/Pages/Grid.CodeBehind/.template.config/fr-FR.description.md

 A native, rich and powerful rid with unmatched performance.
 The grid offers advanced UI virtualization, customizable columns, single and multi-column sorting, data editing, selection and filtering.

-More details on using these charts can be found at http://docs.telerik.com/windows-universal/controls/raddatagrid/gettingstarted
+More details on using this control can be found in [the official getting started documentation](http://docs.telerik.com/windows-universal/controls/raddatagrid/gettingstarted).